Fibrodysplasia ossificans progressiva: Research

-In September 2015, Regeneron announced new insight into the mechanism of disease involving the activation of the ACVR1 receptor by activin A. In 2016, the company initiated a phase 1 study of its activin antibody, REGN 2477, in healthy volunteers; a phase 2 trial in FOP patients was conducted in 2017.

-Another promising treatment is Antisense-mediated therapy, specifically using allele-selective LNA gapmers.
+Another promising treatment is antisense-mediated therapy, specifically using allele-selective LNA gapmers.
 Allele-specific RNA interference targets mutated mRNA for degradation while preserving normal ACVR1 gene expression.
 This approach targets the mutated ACVR1 gene, which causes heterotopic ossification by responding aberrantly to activin A. In recent studies, LNA gapmers effectively reduced the expression of the pathogenic ACVR1R206H transcript while sparing the wild-type ACVR1 gene, thus selectively suppressing osteogenic differentiation associated with FOP.
 This novel antisense approach offers potential for therapeutic application in FOP, representing a breakthrough in targeted genetic treatment for this and potentially other autosomal dominant disorders.

 Further investigation into the mechanisms of heterotopic bone formation in FOP could aid in the development of treatments for other disorders involving extra-skeletal bone formation.

-Fibro/adipogenic progenitors (FAPs) may be the disease-causing cell type responsible for activin A dependent ectopic bone formation in both the muscles and tendons of mice bearing the FOP causing ACVR1(R206H) mutation.
+Fibro-adipogenic progenitors (FAPs) may be the disease-causing cell type responsible for activin A dependent ectopic bone formation in both the muscles and tendons of mice bearing the FOP causing ACVR1(R206H) mutation.

 In December 2019, Ipsen issued a partial clinical hold for people under the age of 14, due to reports of early fusion of growth plates.

 As of 2021, a potential therapeutic candidate, saracatinib, was in phase III clinical trials as a potent heterotopic ossification inhibitor in wild-type and ACVR1 mutant mice.